 Sometimes, despite your best efforts, Baby wakes up exhausted.
-Maybe he had trouble falling asleep and kept asking for one more drink of water.
-Or maybe family friends came over unexpectedly last night, and he got to bed later than usual.
+Maybe they had trouble falling asleep and kept asking for one more drink of water.
+Or maybe family friends came over unexpectedly last night, and they got to bed later than usual.
 Regardless of the reason, a sleep-deprived toddler means it will be a very long day for both of you.

 What can you do to ensure Baby gets enough sleep?
 And what’s a reasonable bedtime for a three-year-old?